Perform an external screen pop with Amazon Connect

 - An active AWS account.

-- An Amazon Connect instance that has been configured for inbound calls.
+- An Amazon Connect instance that has been configured for internal identity management and inbound calls (this simple example is not designed for SAML or Directory based authentication instances).
 After you create your instance, claim a phone number for it.
 For more information, see Getting Started with Amazon Connect.

 Download and modify the wrapper sample